 Understanding your customers

-In the long run, a good CRM system will slowly accumulate your clientele’s information to produce an incredibly valuable customer database.
-This database can include essential information such as guest demographics, contact details, number of visits, allergies, birthdays, anniversaries, and even average spend per visit.
+In the long run, a good CRM system will slowly accumulate your clientele’s information to produce an incredibly valuable database with contact details, number of visits, food allergies, birthdays, anniversaries, and even average spend per visit.
 This information is the basis of understanding your customers and building more effective, targeted marketing campaigns.

 Loyalty programs and rewards

 Loyalty programs and customer rewards are the most useful tools a good CRM system is capable of generating.

 By tracking how many visits a guest makes, how much they spend per visit, and what they typically order, you can enroll them in a customized loyalty program.

 This is not limited to just customer behavior, but can also be used to send special offers for birthdays, anniversaries, or special holidays.